 - Offer to do the majority of the work-Maybe your spouse is worried about all of the extra work that homesteading entails.
 Offer to do the daily chores (or get the kids to do them) so that they won’t have to be reminded daily of why they don’t like it.

 Do You Need the Support of a Spouse to Homestead?
 We think so and here's why. #homesteadingClick To Tweet

 I have an awesome husband that is very supportive of homesteading and my blog.
 He has his own homesteading dreams and wishes we had the money to fulfill them.
 He is always willing to come up with solutions to the problems I have on the homestead.
 Whether it is building something new, taking care of animals or increasing our grocery budget, he is always ready to move our homestead forward.
 I feel blessed to have him and know that I could not do this without him.

 Homesteading is a wonderful way to live.
 To be able to slow down and intentionally produce your own food for your family is a blessing.
 But if it causes constant contention in the home, you may need to find something new.
 I wish you good luck and hope that these tips help you keep your family happy on the homestead.

 Do you have the support of your spouse on the homestead?
 Please let us know in the comments below.
+And if you found this post helpful, please share.
 Thanks!